Classes are not in session and offices and services are closed on Thursday, April 17 for Professional Development Day.

 Program Focus and Grant Amounts

 Grant projects must focus on one or more of the three program goals stated above and include uplifting activities with long-lasting outcomes that are measurable and positively impactful to chronically underserved communities and the individuals who live there.
-In fiscal year 2024-2025, $50,000 will be available for grant awards of up to $10,000 each.
+In fiscal year 2025-2026.
+Award funding will range from $5,000 to $25,000

 Organizations must perform all grant activities in Harper’s service area.
 For a map of Harper’s district boundaries, visit Community College District #512.